Why few Indians are lining up for Covid-19 booster doses

 “People are learning to live with it,” she said.

-Doctors at vaccination centres said the demand for booster doses is not as high as it was for primary vaccination last year.
-Dr Santosh Shetty, chief operating officer at Kokilaben Hospital, said a major reason is the recent Omicron wave that infected a large section of the population between January and February.
+Dr Santosh Shetty, chief operating officer at Kokilaben Hospital, said a major reason why the demand for booster doses is low is the recent Omicron wave that infected a large section of the population between January and February.

 According to Shetty, the booster dose uptake is currently among students going abroad and businesspeople who have to travel.
 “We have not placed an order for large quantity like we did last time,” said Shetty, “We will place vaccine orders based on consumption.”